edelgrace/blog/content/post/2013-01-09-suggested-reading-project-gutenberg.md

 **Suggested Reading** is a weekly feature that runs every, you guessed it, Wednesday.
 In this feature, a website, blog, or article is showcased for further reading.
 One of the best things about the Internet is the ability to share.
 So why not take advantage of that and share some of my favourite things to read on the web?
 This week’s SR is a website that features e-books for download, [Project Gutenberg][1].

-To be honest, I&#8217;m not a fan of e-books.
+To be honest, I'm not a fan of e-books.
 I like keeping it traditional with the non-digital.
-However, I&#8217;m a fan of free books.
+However, I'm a fan of free books.
 Project Gutenberg is just that.<span id="more-202"></span>

 **Straight from the website (links removed):**